PetWellHub reviews are all from verified owners of products. When you buy through our links, we may earn a commission.

 Dog Bed FAQs

-Yes, you should wash your dog’s bed regularly, depending on their activities and the bed’s odor.
-Check the care instructions on your dog’s bed and dry thoroughly to maintain a hygienic sleeping arrangement for your dog.
+Check the care instructions on your dog’s bed and dry thoroughly to maintain a hygienic sleeping spot for your dog.